shane-eng/majaro_KDE_asus_X205TA/README.md

 sudo rmmod brcmfmac
 sudo modprobe brcmfmac

-I had to restart the machine to connect.
+AFter this, I had to restart the machine to connect.